 - breast tenderness

-Possible side effects include indigestion and diarrhoea.
+Possible side effects of tranexamic acid tablets include indigestion and diarrhoea.

-They work by reducing your body’s production of a hormone-like substance called prostaglandin, which is linked to heavy periods.
+NSAIDs work by reducing your body's production of a hormone-like substance called prostaglandin, which is linked to heavy periods.

-Indigestion and diarrhoea are common side effects.
+Indigestion and diarrhoea are common side effects of NSAIDs.

 The contraceptive pill